rsletta/dotfiles/README.md

 ## Scripts

-The scripts folder si where I keep my small utility scripts, for day to day tasks.
+The scripts folder is where I keep my small utility scripts, for day to day tasks.

+_./_
 - fports - Opens ssh connetion to remote system, and forwards port from remote to localhost.
 - dailyNote - Looks for daily note in vault.
 If it exists, it opens in $EDITOR(AKA Neovim).
 If it's not present, a new note for today is created from template, before opening it in $EDITOR.
 - quickReadNote -Use `fzf` to select daily note, and display it using `bat`.

-__lib__:
+_./lib_:
 - slugify - Takes in a string, and transforms it into a slug.
 [DJ Adams](https://github.com/qmacro/dotfiles/blob/main/scripts/lib/slugify)
 - yyyymmdd - Returns correctly formated date.
 [DJ Adams](https://github.com/qmacro/dotfiles/blob/main/scripts/lib/yyyymmdd)